The involvement of children and young people at Coram Voice remains at the heart of everything we do.

 A National Voice (ANV) was established almost two decades ago by care experienced young people, to be the National Voice of Children in Care and Care Leavers in England.

 In 2017 ANV joined Coram Voice, so that children and young people from care could continue to have their voices heard through national projects.

 A National Voice projects

-We develop programmes through ANV that are led with care experienced children and young people to make care better, promote their aspirations and challenge public negative attitudes to children in care and care leavers.
+We develop programmes through ANV that are led by care experienced children and young people.
+We aim to improve the care-system, promote young people’s aspirations and challenge public negative attitudes towards care-experienced young people.

-ANV will engages children and young people in co-production projects including:
+ANV engages children and young people in co-production projects including:

 - An Ambassador Programme for individuals selected to represent young people’s voice nationally and develop campaigns or resources to address the issues identified.

 - Training Social Workers in what it is like to be a child in and leaving care.

 - Working with children in care councils across England to explore key issues and inform campaigns or projects around what is important to young people.

 A National Voice amplifies young people’s voices to influence national policies and practices that discriminate against them, and in turn improve the local care they receive.